NetFabric/NetFabric.Hyperlinq/README.md

 A re-implementation of LINQ operations with improved performance by using:

-- Method call devirtualization.
+- Value type enumerators.
 - Interface constraints to avoid boxing.
-- Value type enumerators.
+- Method call devirtualization.
-- An enumerable interface that takes the enumerator type as generics parameter.
+- Enumerable interface that takes the enumerator type as generics parameter.
 - Overloads for the [`IReadOnlyCollection<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlycollection-1) and [`IReadOnlyList<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlylist-1) interfaces instead of runtime casts.
-- Support for operations on arrays, `Span<T>` and `ReadOnlySpan<T>` that return references to items.
+- Operations on arrays, `Span<T>` and `ReadOnlySpan<T>` that return references to items.

 ## Documentation